-All successful applicants will be required to undergo a police check.
+All nominees will be required to undergo a police check prior to submitting their application.
 It is an important consideration of the Australian Government that a Scholar will enhance the reputation of Australia and the New Colombo Plan overseas.
 A criminal record will not automatically disqualify an applicant from receiving a Scholarship.
 However, if a successful applicant is found to have a criminal record or conviction then the Department of Education and Training, in consultation with the Department of Foreign Affairs and Trade, may revoke or refuse to grant a Scholarship.